x-t/regitra-parody/HITCHHIKERS_GUIDE.md

 ### Populating the database

 You have to create your own content for your database.
-By default the database is set up to accept English and Lithuanian questions for A and B categories.
-To add more follow the [localisation](#localization) guide.
+See the [localisation](#localization) guide.

-For content, use the [mass import tool](#new-format-import).
+For content, use the [mass import tool](#import-tool).

-### New format import
+### Import tool

-To help importing new bulk content, you can use the `import_v3` commands after arranging all files accordingly:
+To help importing new bulk content, you can use the `import` commands after arranging all files accordingly:

 ```
 import/